Originating as a farm dog in Flanders, Belgium, the Bouvier Des Flandres temperament is loyal, intelligent, and familial.

 This is a strong-willed breed with a strong personality.
-They are not recommended for first-time dog owners as they do best with consistent leadership.
+I do not recommend them for first-time dog owners, as they do best with consistent leadership.

 They are great watchdogs

-The Bouvier Des Flandres protective nature makes them natural watchdogs.
+The Bouvier Des Flandres’ protective nature makes them natural watchdogs.
+They are not, however, good guard dogs.
 They will defend their family if necessary, but they are not aggressive without reason.

-Bouvier Des Flandres were bred to drive cattle to the market and pull carts as a butcher’s dog.
-The name itself – “Flandres” – means “cow herder” or “ox herder from Flandres.”
+Bouvier Des Flandres was bred to drive cattle to the market and pull carts as a butcher’s dog.
+In fact, the name itself – “Flandres” – means “cow herder” or “ox herder from Flandres.”

-During the World Wars, Bouvier Des Flandres breed worked as a service dog as well as a messenger, sentry, and a search and rescue dog.
+During the World Wars, the Bouvier Des Flandres breed worked as a service dog, as well as a messenger, a sentry, and a search-and-rescue dog.

-The Bouvier Des Flandres dog is intelligent and learns quickly.
+The Bouvier Des Flandres are intelligent and learn quickly.
 However, they do have a mind of their own and need an even smarter, patient human to train them.

 They are happiest when they have a job to do – whether that means herding, obedience, “babysitting”, guarding, or even rescue work.

-Bouvier Des Flandres’s thrive on praise and are eager to please.
+Bouvier Des Flandres thrive on praise and are eager to please.
 When they know what you want, they’ll do everything they can to make you happy.